apollographql/apollo-server/docs/source/api/plugin/usage-reporting.md

 </td>
 <td>

 If set, prints all reports as JSON when they are sent.
-(Note that this feature is not as useful as it may sound because for technical reasons it currently does not include the actual traces.)
+(Note that this feature is not as useful as it might sound, because for technical reasons it currently does not include the actual traces.)
 </td>
 </tr>